YMreyoud/RATS/README.md

 - Click the 'Module Graph' output subtab to view the blended featureplot.

 # 10. Subset
 This section allows the user to subset their data for further analysis.
 For example, if a user would like to further subcluster and analyze their macrophage population, they would select 'cell_type' as the Ident, and then select 'Macrophages' as their values.
-The user also has the option to recluster by setting 'CLuster' to TRUE, and then setting the appropriate clustering resolution.
+The user also has the option to recluster by setting 'Recluster' to TRUE, and then setting the appropriate clustering resolution.
 This subset can then be used in any of the other analysis sections.
-To revert back to the original object, simply click 'Revert to Parent'.
+To revert back to the original object, simply click 'Restore Parent'.
+(Note: the 'Restore Parent' feature only retains the most recent object in memory, thus, if you subset an object twice in a row without restoring the parent in between, the parent data will be lost.
+I recommend downloading your object from the quality control tab before subsetting.)

 # 11. Pseudotime
 This section allows the user to leverage the monocle3 package to perform pseudotime analysis.
 Simply select the gene you desire to track, and click 'Run Pseudotime'.
 This wil generate a pseudotime graph which can be downloaded.